-How can we tap creativity as a renewable resource to power transformative community change?
+How can we tap creativity as a renewable resource to power community transformation?

-In 2018 we worked with Springboard for the Arts to develop a new framework for integrating creativity-centered and people-centered development in the service of strong, healthy, and resilient communities.
-Creative People Power draws on research and practice from creative placemaking, community development and grassroots organizing to offer a take on creative community development that responds to the demands of our current moment and yet is based in enduring principles.
+In 2018 we worked with Springboard for the Arts to develop a new framework for understanding how supporting grassroots creative agency helps build strong, healthy, and resilient communities.
+Drawing on cutting-edge research and practice from creative placemaking, community development and grassroots organizing, Creative People Power is an approach to creativity-driven community development that is both timely and enduring.

 Listen to Laura Zabel from Springboard talk about Creative People Power on the radio, or keep reading for more.

-Building people power is essential to sustained community health because it strengthens the ability of people to keep improving the places where they live on an ongoing basis, whether or not major investments or plans are being implemented.
-Integrating creativity--of artists and other people--means that civic initiatives are more likely to be imaginative and engaging, and think beyond the status quo of what already exists.
+Cultivating creative people power is essential to sustained community health because it means people keep improving the places where they live on an ongoing basis, whether or not major top-down investments or plans are being implemented.
+Creativity--of artists and everyday people--means that these grassroots civic initiatives are more likely to be imaginative and engaging, and get beyond the status quo of conventional solutions.

-Creative people power is an energy source available in all communities, but it isn’t always immediately visible or readily available for community change efforts.
-As with other sources of renewable energy, such as wind or solar, tapping creative people power requires two steps: first, recognizing its value, and then creating the systems to channel it towards community impact.
+Creative people power is a latent resource in all communities, but it isn’t always immediately visible or directed towards community change efforts.
+As with other sources of renewable energy, such as wind or solar, mobilizing creative people power requires two steps: first, recognizing its value, and then creating the systems to channel it towards community impact.

 Structurally, harnessing creative people power requires things like: